jdsandifer/AutoLISP/Readme (Overview).txt

 everything from small residences to large commercial buildings.
 The drawings for each project typically include layout plans, elevations, details, and a bill of materials.)

+As part of this project, I learned AutoLISP from scratch - never having even seen LISP before.
+Over the course of two months working about 3 hours per week - so as not to interfere with my daily duties - I learned the language, developed the programs in this repository, and demoed them for other users in the company with very positive feedback.
+The total work for the project has only been about 24 man hours do date.

+I look forward to improving the programs through user testing and feedback in a very iterative and continual improvement process.